isabella232/specs-1/proposals/0003-webdb.md

 Therefore our solution is to let WebDB in 0.8 be highly opinionated.
 It includes decisions which we think will cover many use cases, and which we think we can make sufficiently general and/or sophisticated to cover a lot more.
 (In fact, we want feedback and suggestions for how we can develop the API.)
 Over time, as Beaker gains more a sophisticated process model, we will look for ways to move WebDB entirely into userland.

-## The three layers of abstraction: WebDB, Ingest, and the DAT FS
+## The three layers of abstraction: WebDB, Ingest, and the Dat FS

-If you're looking for something different than what WebDB gives you, you have two other options: you can use [Ingest](https://github.com/beakerbrowser/ingestdb) directly in your application, or you can use the DAT FS directly.
-This creates our 3 layers of abstraction: WebDB, Ingest, and DAT.
+If you're looking for something different than what WebDB gives you, you have two other options: you can use [Ingest](https://github.com/beakerbrowser/ingestdb) directly in your application, or you can use the Dat FS directly.
+This creates our 3 layers of abstraction: WebDB, Ingest, and Dat.

 Ingest can be imported into both nodejs and Beaker web apps.
 In nodejs, it uses leveldb as its backing store; in Beaker, it uses indexeddb.

 Using Ingest as a module requires more work as a developer, and loses some of the advantages of WebDB.
 Your index is no longer shared between applications, so it has to be populated at load time.
 There's no fine-grained way to define access-permissions to your data either; another app will just have to ask for read/write access to the Dat's files, and then construct its own Ingest instance with a similar data schema as yours.
 There is also more questions about inter-application compatibility.

-However, if you use Ingest or the DAT FS directly, you will be able to customize your data schemas completely.
-Since WebDB cannot possibly cover all use cases, this may be a good reason to use Ingest or DAT.
+However, if you use Ingest or the Dat FS directly, you will be able to customize your data schemas completely.
+Since WebDB cannot possibly cover all use cases, this may be a good reason to use Ingest or Dat.